13 Things to Do in Lisbon at Christmas

 8. Discover the Christmas markets in Lisbon

-• Christmas market at the Santa Catalina viewpoint: although it is not too big, the Santa Catalina market has a quality that makes it highly recommended: the viewpoint that allows you to enjoy the Christmas stalls while enjoying incomparable views of the city.
-This place, located between the Bairro Alto and Santa Catalina, is focused on local crafts and sweets.
+- Christmas market of the Santa Catalina viewpoint: although it is not too big, it has a quality that makes it highly recommended, the viewpoint that allows you to enjoy the Christmas stalls while enjoying unparalleled views of the city.
+This place, which is located between the Bairro Alto and Santa Catalina, is focused on local crafts and sweets.

 Those who want to enjoy music in unique settings have in Lisbon Christmas an almost unparalleled proposal, the so-called Natal Concerts.
 These are organized by the Church and combine musical performances with a tour of the rich ecclesiastical heritage of the Portuguese capital.